History of Jemez Springs Public Library

 The Friends purchased a shed which became the “Book Barn,” currently located behind the library.
 Stocked with donations from the public and items withdrawn from the library collection, it is another significant fund-raiser.
 Jim McClary for many years volunteered to keep the Book Barn organized and identified books to sell on E-Bay to benefit the Friends of the Library.

-A regular fund-raising activity since the early 2000s are the Sunday Salons, which have ranged in subject matter from native plants to poetry writing to travelogues.
+Regular fund-raising events for many years were– the Sunday Salons, which ranged in subject matter from native plants to poetry writing to travelogues.
 These events were publicized by a series of striking posters designed by artist Erica Kane, president of the Friends from 1999 to 2015.
 To see more of Erica’s posters, go to Collections.

 In 1996, the Village received another LSCA Title II grant for $25,000 and embarked on a second remodel.
 With additional funds from Friends of the Library and Sandoval County, the building was expanded by 300 sq. ft. (now the small room that leads to the deck), and other parts of the building were brought up to code.